 The formulas for plant science creams are developed based on their use.
 During the research and development phase, scientists may place emphasis on easy absorption into the skin.
-For example, if they are working on a plant science cream for acne care, they will be looking to balance ingredients that fight acne bacteria with ingredients that soothe the skin, reduce redness, and bring down inflammation.
+For example, if they are working on an anti-blemish plant science cream for acne care, they will be looking to balance ingredients that fight acne bacteria with ingredients that soothe the skin, reduce redness, and bring down inflammation.

 What’s important here is not just the list of ingredients but how they are combined.
 When you’re applying a random mix of pantry ingredients, you don’t have that kind of control.
 The exact concentration of potent ingredients can only be ensured in a laboratory setting.

 Besides, plant science creams have another advantage over homemade anti-blemish creams.
 They are backed by research to ensure the formula remains potent and does not spoil.
 This makes plant science a more convenient (and often less messy) option than DIY face packs.